nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 In this enhancement, the `Storage` component has been extended to support the storage and retrieval of both client and order details.
-Previosuly, the `Storage` component was primarily designed to handle address book data and user preferences.
+Previously, the `Storage` component was primarily designed to handle address book data and user preferences.
 However, with the growing requirements of our application, it becomes necessary to accommodate the storage of clients and orders.

 #### Implementation Details: